 Now we argue, by contradiction, that the elements $q_m$ of $\cPNpd$ given by

 are not all $0$.
-If they were all $0$, then each $r_m$ satisfies $r_m(0)=0$; i.e., $r_m$ has no constant term.
+If they were all $0$, then each $r_m$ satisfies $r_m(0)=0$; that is, $r_m$ has no constant term.
 But, then, by the same reasoning, each $r_m$ has no linear terms and continuing along these lines we ultimately conclude that all the $r_m$ are $0$.
-On the other hand, since $w\neq 0$, there is an $m$ such that $h_m=r_m(X)v\ne 0$; a contradiction.
-Thus we conclude there is an $m$ such that $q_m\ne 0$ and at the same time $q_m(X)v=0$.
+On the other hand, since $w\neq 0$, there is an $m$ such that $h_m=r_m(X)v\ne 0,$ a contradiction.
+Thus, there is an $m$ such that $q_m\ne 0$ and at the same time $q_m(X)v=0$.
 To complete the proof, observe that the degree of this $q_m$ is at most $\Nd+1$. \end{proof}